aws-samples/aws-marketplace-serverless-saas-integration/README.md

 SubscriptionSNSTopic | SNS topic ARN provided from AWS Marketplace.
 Must exist.
-CreateRegistrationWebPage | true or false; Default value: true MarketplaceTechAdminEmail | Email to be notified on changes requiring action MarketplaceSellerEmail | Seller SES verified email address
+CreateRegistrationWebPage | true or false; Default value: true MarketplaceTechAdminEmail | Email to be notified on changes requiring action MarketplaceSellerEmail | Seller email address, verified in SES and in 'Production' mode

 ### Diagram of created resources